DeeUnderscore/nur-packages/README.md

 ### input-overlay
 Hint: you can use `obs-input-overlay` from this package set as a plugin in `wrapOBS` from nixpkgs-unstable ahead of 21.05, or using Home Manager's `programs.obs-studio.plugins`, if available.

-### moebius
-* Splash screen does not work properly.
-Selecting File > New does open a new editor, though.

 ### nheko
 This is an unstable version of nheko (stable is available in nixpkgs)